Emirates Flight 407

-Emirates Flight 407 was a scheduled international passenger flight operated by Emirates from Auckland to Dubai with a stopover in Melbourne, operated by an Airbus A340-500 aircraft.
-On 20 March 2009, the flight failed to take off properly at Melbourne Airport, hitting several structures at the end of the runway before climbing and then returning to the airport for a safe landing.
+Emirates Flight 407 was a scheduled international passenger flight operated by Emirates from Auckland to Dubai with a stopover in Melbourne, operated by an Airbus A340 aircraft.
+On 20 March 2009, the aircraft failed to take off properly at Melbourne Airport, hitting several structures at the end of the runway before climbing and then returning to the airport for a safe landing.
 Although no fatalities or injuries resulted, damage to the aircraft was severe enough for the event to be classified by Australian Transport Safety Bureau as an "accident".
 It was subsequently determined that a data-entry error resulted in insufficient engine thrust during take off.
 It has been described "as close as we have ever come to a major aviation catastrophe in Australia" by aviation officials.

 Chronology

 The scheduled flight departed from Melbourne as planned at 22:30 using runway 16, which was 3657 m long.
 The captain ordered the first officer to rotate 1043 m before the end of the runway, travelling at a speed of 270 km/h.
 As the aircraft pitched upward, it failed to leave the ground and the tail section struck and continued to scrape along the runway.
 The captain took over the controls and applied maximum thrust on all four engines by using the takeoff/go-around detent.
 After exhausting the entire length of the runway, the aircraft failed to become airborne, and did not leave the ground until 148 m beyond the end of the runway.
 The captain later said, "I thought we were going to die.
 It was that close".